 - At least two of the five years in the United States were after your U.S. citizen parent’s 14th birthday.

 Obtaining U.S. citizenship based on the described circumstances is known as “acquisition of citizenship.”
 If you believe that you may be a U.S. citizen through acquisition, do not file N-400, Application for Naturalization.
 Your record of birth abroad, if registered with a U.S. consulate or embassy, is proof of your citizenship.
-You may also apply for a U.S. passport to have your citizenship recognized.
-Learn how to obtain a consular report of birth abroad.
+You may also apply for a Certificate of Citizenship by filing Form N-600, Application for Certificate of Citizenship.
+With either document, you’ll be able to obtain a U.S. passport.

 Birth to Parent that Naturalized Later